-Alfred trained with oenologist Emile Peynaud at the University of Bordeaux, Talence Campus and later moved to and worked in the U.S with the intention to only stay 6 months; ultimately he stayed for 6 years working in wine and spirits importing, beginning in Florida for a French company and later for an American company.
+Alfred trained with oenologist Emile Peynaud at the University of Bordeaux, Talence Campus and later moved to and worked in the U.S with the intention to only stay 6 months; ultimately, he stayed for 6 years working in wine and spirits importing, beginning in Florida for a French company and later for an American company.
 His time was spent traveling the country.

-He told us that when looking for a property to purchase specifically in the Napa Valley he wanted a small house with a medium sized vineyard but ended up with a large house and a small vineyard.
+He told us that when looking for a property to purchase specifically in Napa Valley he wanted a small house with a medium sized vineyard but ended up with a large house and a small vineyard.
 Rather than on the valley floor, he was primarily interested in the hillsides – with the intent to find a site with cooler overall growing conditions.
 The property at the end of Wall Road on Mt.
 Veeder is 650+ acres but only about 18 acres are planted to vine.
 Vintner Robert Craig originally helped plant the vines on the property in 1990 (today primarily Cabernet Sauvignon but also with Cabernet Franc and Merlot).

 Pym-Rae was the name that Williams originally gave to the vineyard portion of the estate – choosing to honor his first two children Zachary Williams and Zelda Williams by combining their middle names.

 Their first vintage of Pym-Rae was from 2016; after acquiring the property the family had small rounded egg-shaped custom concrete fermentation vats built in France (each one is 264 gallons) and shipped over to Napa Valley.
 Every fermentation takes place in one of these vats with all grapes destemmed by hand above each vessel.
 All the wines are produced within a dedicated cellar inside a cave at another winery on Howell Mountain until Pym-Rae constructs their own winery on the property.
+In 2022 plans were submitted to the county to build an approximately 14,000 square foot cave winery on the property.

 A year after they purchased the property, fires severely burned through this part of Mt.
-Veeder destroying some of their neighbors’ homes and damaging vineyards – but fortunately a fire fighting team saved the main house.
+Veeder destroying some of their neighbors’ homes and damaging vineyards – but fortunately a firefighting team saved the main house.
 Since the purchase of the estate, the vineyards have received their biodynamic certification from Demeter in 2018.
-Some of the practices already in use at Château Pontet-Canet were adopted, but tailored to this terroir.
+Some of the practices already in use at Château Pontet-Canet were adopted but tailored to this terroir.
 And the irrigation lines have been removed; the vineyards are now being dry farmed.

 The focus each year is merely one wine, a singular expression of the vineyard and that vintage.

 The 2016 Pym-Rae is a blend of 76% Cabernet Sauvignon, 17% Merlot and 7% Cabernet Franc.
 This wine is dark ruby in color; the bouquet is beautiful showing a pleasing balance of both primary and secondary aromatics.
 It offers notes of raspberry, ripe plum red licorice, white chocolate and a pleasing overall sweetness; these are more delicate aromas which are not showy and overly ripe like the style of numerous contemporary Napa Valley red wines however one can tell this is a Napa Valley grown wine, not Bordeaux.
-The texture is one of the hallmarks of this inaugural vintage; the tannins are rounded, yet densely packed together and showcase a dry, chalky and long lasting grip.
+The texture is one of the hallmarks of this inaugural vintage; the tannins are rounded, yet densely packed together and showcase a dry, chalky and long-lasting grip.
 The savory finish lingers with darker fruit along with notes of tried tobacco leaf and crushed peppercorn.
 This wine has all the hallmarks of being able to age for several decades.

 And the image on the label is a drawing of a planet globe hanging from the ceiling in the entry hall at the property.
 This was a tribute by Robin Williams to Christopher Reeve, aka Superman and was a prop used in the movie Superman.